NLP and the Procrastination Habit (Part 1)

 Getting ready to act

-Part 2 of this article will be with you in about a week and will offer an NLP-based way of dealing with the ‘putting things off’ habit.
+Part 2 of this article on Procrastination provides an NLP-based way of dealing with the 'putting things off' habit.

 One way of preparing would be to make a written list of all the things you are currently putting off.
 And, if you really want to ratchet up your motivation to take action, make a note beside each of these of how long you have been procrastinating and how much the topic has been playing on your mind, even if only "in the background".